Affiliate links on Android Authority may earn us a commission. Learn more.

 Friday is usually a bright day of the week.
-Most people ending are their work week and looking forward to having fun on Friday night and the weekend.
-However, for one Friday every year, that day means something else entirely.
-It’s happening again with Black Friday 2020.
+Most people are ending their work week and looking forward to having fun on Friday night and the weekend.
+However, that day means something entirely different for one Friday every year.
+It’s happening again with Black Friday 2022.

-Not only will we answer the question of what Black Friday is, but of course, we will let you know when Black Friday 2020 is happening — it’s not that far away.
-In fact, you can get Black Friday-style deals a few weeks before the big event right now.
+Not only will we answer what Black Friday is, but of course, we will let you know when Black Friday 2022 is happening.
+In fact, in recent years, deals have become available about a week before the actual date, and sometimes sooner.

 Myths about Black Friday

-Another myth claims Black Friday was created by 19th-century Southern slaveowners.
+Another myth claims 19th-century Southern slaveowners created black Friday.
 The myth claims the slaveowners could reportedly buy slaves on the Friday after Thanksgiving at a discount.
-Some people have actually used this myth as an excuse to boycott shopping on that day.
-Thankfully, this explanation was disproved.
+Some people have used this myth as a reason to boycott shopping on that day.
+Thankfully, this is only a myth now.

 The real origin of Black Friday